arisdavid/KubeQuantPlatform/README.md

 ## Introduction
 Risk Quant Model Platform (RQMP) is an experimental model execution platform.
-The platform is responsible for for creating and orchestrating ephemeral pods with containerised quantitative models inside the cluster.
+The platform is responsible for for creating and orchestrating ephemeral pods with containerised quantitative models inside a Kubernetes cluster.

 ## Local Development